Rainy Day Fund

 Money flows in to the Rainy Day Fund when revenue is more than estimated.
 Any General Revenue Fund collections beyond 100 percent of the estimated amount must be deposited into the Rainy Day Fund until the Fund reaches the maximum amount, or cap, specified by the Constitution.
 The current cap is 15 percent of the current revenue estimate for the General Revenue Fund.

-The Constitution allows the Fund to be spent in four instances.
+The Constitution allows the RDF to be spent in four instances.

 - Up to three-eighths of the amount in the Fund may be used to make up for a shortfall in the current year’s collections.